Intro to Database Automation

 What is Database Release Automation?

-Database release automation (DRA) refers to the process of packaging and deploying database changes, across environments throughout the software delivery pipeline and ultimately to production.
+Database release automation (DRA) is the process of packaging and deploying database changes, across environments throughout the software delivery pipeline and ultimately to production.

 Best practices dictate that DRA solutions combine deployment automation, environment modeling, validation, testing, and release coordination.